murapa96/VsCodex/README.md

 ### Insert

 Insert new code using the [insert] tag.
-If no selection is made, the extension will use the default prompt.
+Your selection will be splited between [insert] and the code will overwrite the tag.
 ## How to install

 1. Download the latest release.